open-energy-transition/Awesome-Electrical-Grid-Mapping/README.md

 * [powerplantmatching](https://github.com/PyPSA/powerplantmatching/) - Set of tools to combine multiple power plant databases.

 ## Remote Mapping

+### Poles-on-Earth
+* [Poles-on-Earth](https://github.com/TA-Geoforce/Poles-on-Earth) - Poles on Earth is an AI web service that provides the positions of utility poles everywhere on Earth using satellite imagery

 ### RetinaNet
 * [Detection of electric utility features and vegetation encroachments from satellite images using deep learning](https://developers.arcgis.com/python/latest/samples/detection-of-electric-utility-features-and-vegetation-encroachments-from-satellite-images-using-deep-learning/)